 - §12-45.4-58 Stationary fire pump inspection, testing, and maintenance.
 Section 13.4.8 is amended to add sections 13.4.8.1 and 13.4.8.2 as follows: 13.4.8.1 Inspection, Testing, and Maintenance Label.
 Satisfactory inspection, testing, and maintenance system's tests shall have an approved inspection label affixed to the fire pump controller.
-The label shall follow the guidelines found in the water-based fire extinguishing systems inspection labels, tags, and collars. - 13.4.8.2 Inspection, Testing, and Maintenance report.
-Annex G, Exhibit D, entitled "Fire Pump Annual Test Report", or similar report approved by the AHJ shall be provided to the property owner or agent within fourteen days after the test.
-[Eff] (Auth: RCH §4-105; ROH §1-9.1; HRS §132-2) (Imp: HRS §132)
+The label shall follow the guidelines found in the water-based fire extinguishing systems inspection labels, tags, and collars.

-(ITM per NFPA 25 helps ensure that the pump is always ready for service.
+(This revision standardizes the ITM report form & where it may be found.
+ITM per NFPA 25 helps ensure that the pump is always ready for service.
 Amended Sections 13.4.8.1 and 13.4.8.2 ensures consistent testing identification and reporting.)

 §12-45.4-59 Private fire service mains inspection, testing, and maintenance.
-Section 13.5.4.2 is amended to read as follows: 13.5.4.2 A private fire service main installed in accordance with this code or the AHJ's water department shall be inspected, tested, and maintained in accordance with NFPA 25 and the AHJ's water department's inspection, testing, and maintenance standards.
-[Eff [Auth: RCH §4-10; ROH §1-9.1; HRS §132-2] (Imp: HRS §132)
+Section 13.5.4.2 is amended to read as follows: 13.5.4.2 A private fire service main installed in accordance with this code or the AHJ's water department shall be inspected, tested, and maintained in accordance with NFPA 25 or the AHJ's water department's inspection, testing, and maintenance standards.
+[Eff] (Auth: RCH §4-10; ROH §1-9.1; HRS §132-2) (Imp: HRS §132)

-(This amendment adds the water department's ITM standards to ensure private hydrants are maintained to same standards as the public hydrants).
+(This revision standardizes the ITM report form & where it may be found.
+This amendment adds the water department's ITM standards to ensure private hydrants are maintained to same standards as the public hydrants).

 - §12-45.4-60 Private service mains inspection, testing, and maintenance schedule.
 Sections 13.5.4.3, 13.5.4.4, 13.5.4.5, 13.5.4.6, and 13.5.4.7 are added to read as follows: 13.5.4.3 Testing.
 An annual inspection, testing, and maintenance shall be conducted by the certificate of fitness holder.
 If, during use, the hydrant does not perform adequately, it shall be tested and, if needed, restored to its proper operation by a licensed certificate of fitness holder. - 13.5.4.4 Fire hydrants that fail the inspection, test, and maintenance shall have a readily visible, attached "OUT OF SERVICE" sign.
 The sign shall have a yellow background with black letters and be constructed of wood, metal, or plastic.
 The letters shall be a minimum height of three inches and a minimum width of one-fourth of an inch stroke.
 The sign shall remain in place until all repairs have been made and a satisfactory hydrant inspection, test and maintenance is completed. - 13.5.4.5 The fire department shall be verbally notified immediately of any fire hydrant determined to be out of service.
-Fire hydrants deemed to be permanently inoperable or unusable shall be replaced. - 13.5.4.6 Inspection, test, and maintenance report.
-An inspection, test, and maintenance report Annex G, Exhibit E entitled "Wet Barrel Hydrant Maintenance Report" or Annex G, Exhibit F entitled "Dry Barrel Hydrant Maintenance Report" or similar report approved by the AHJ, shall be provided to the property owner or agent within fourteen days after the test. - 13.5.4.7 An electronic copy of the unsatisfactory test report shall be submitted to the AHJ within five working days of the test.
+Fire hydrants deemed to be permanently inoperable or unusable shall be replaced.

+- 13.5.4.6 Inspection, test, and maintenance report.
+An inspection, testing, and maintenance report entitled "Private Fire Service Mains" available on the State Fire Council's website and at each county fire department's fire prevention bureau, or a similar report approved by the AHJ, shall be provided to the property owner or agent within fourteen days after the test. - 13.5.4.7 An electronic copy of the unsatisfactory test report shall be submitted to the AHJ within five working days of the test.
 The AHJ shall determine if the submittal of a satisfactory inspection, test, and maintenance report will be required.
 [Eff] (Auth: RCH §4-105; ROH §1-9.1; HRS §132-2) (Imp: HRS §132)